 As I mentioned, Markle and Middleton stepped out together, along with Prince Harry, Prince William, Prince Charles, and, of course, Queen Elizabeth, to attend a service celebrating Commonwealth Day.
 According to their website, the Commonwealth is “ a voluntary association of 53 independent and equal sovereign states” that is “ home to 2.4 billion people and includes both advanced economies and developing countries.”
 The Queen is Head of Commonwealth so yeah, the annual service is a big deal.

 For the momentous occasion, the Queen arrived in a scarlet coat and flower-clad brimmed hat by Angela Kelly, and accessorized with a matching flower brooch composed of diamonds and rubies.
-Her shoes were reminiscent of Gucci loafers, but featured small heels and a black patent finish.
+Her shoes were reminiscent of Gucci loafers, featuring small heels and a black patent finish.
 Markle, arm in arm with Prince Harry, arrived in a cream coat by Amanda Wakeley and a matching beret by Stephen Jones, while Middleton, alongside Prince Harry, was bundled in a navy coat by Beluah London and brimmed hat by Lock and Co.

 Middleton added a bit of sparkle to her look with a crystal brooch and matching earrings, while Markle's look remained largely void of accessories, save her clutch.
 Their looks were chic, sleek, and right on track with the stylish reputations they’ve both built — which is what makes their matching shoes even stranger.